ynput/ops-repo-automation/NOTES.md

     * Workflow nesting limitations
     * Type conversions and how most data will be interpreted as strings
     * dispatch_workflow converts all inputs to strings
-    * [from_json](https://docs.github.com/en/actions/writing-workflows/choosing-what-your-workflow-does/evaluate-expressions-in-workflows-and-actions#operators) can be used to convert strings to numbers or booleann
+    * [from_json](https://docs.github.com/en/actions/writing-workflows/choosing-what-your-workflow-does/evaluate-expressions-in-workflows-and-actions#operators) can be used to convert strings to numbers or boolean

 * Document important todos
   * Full integration testing still missing